Pilgrim Hall is an intimate, state-of-the-art 100-seat theater, located at Plymouth Harbor on Sarasota Bay, a vibrant Life Plan Community.

 To expand seating capacity, the back wall of the theater is retractable, opening into the dining area to enable overflow seating.
 Upgraded video technology, including a new HD pan/tilt/zoom video camera, allowed the team to create three satellite areas for remote viewing and listening at Plymouth Harbor’s club room, chapel, and wellness center.
 Inside Pilgrim Hall, two 55” live video monitors give audience members additional visual access.

 The chosen technology for this project needed to accommodate a wide variety of performance types, as well as provide the audience with the best possible visual and acoustical experience.
 LED theatrical lighting for the stage, controlled remotely via iPad, is joined by recessed ceiling and sconce lighting in the theater.
 Acoustical treatments on the walls, ceiling, and exterior corridor maximize sound quality inside the hall and minimize sound leakage into adjacent spaces.
 The new integrated audio system with surround sound can be controlled remotely or at a portable sound booth in the back of the hall.

 Selection of furnishings, flooring, fixtures, and finishes was key to the success of Pilgrim Hall’s new look, feel, and functionality.
-A harmonious blend of colors and textures, including wave-patterned seating in honor of Plymouth Harbor’s waterfront location, work harmoniously with the adjacent lobby, dining area, and overall community aesthetic.
+A harmonious blend of colors and textures, including wave-patterned seating in honor of Plymouth Harbor on Sarasota Bay’s waterfront location, work harmoniously with the adjacent lobby, dining area, and overall community aesthetic.